sjtuyinjie/Ground-Challenge/README.md

 ## 1.SENSOR SETUP
 ### 1.1 Acquisition Platform
-Physical drawings and schematics of the ground robot is given below.
+The ground robot is given below.
 The unit of the figures is centimeter.

 <div align=center>
 <img src="fig/robot.jpg" width="600px">